PassbackAI

 The capture-and-forward leg — Copy on any page triggers the toast and pre-loads PassbackAI — is live on Claude, ChatGPT, Gemini, and Perplexity.
 It also works on any other page where text is copied, because the intercept is universal, not site-specific.

-Privacy postureThe extension has no backend.
+Privacy postureThe extension holds nothing server-side.
 When you click Copy and the toast fires, your copied text moves from the clipboard to a query parameter on an passbackai.com URL.
 It stays there, in your browser's memory, for the duration of your session.
 It is never sent to a server.
 The extension contains no analytics SDK, no telemetry, no third-party dependencies that phone home.
 You don't have to take our word for it: the build is reproducible and verifiable in CI.
 Don't trust the privacy claim — verify it.

 Honest status — what works today